AGENDA DAY 1, APRIL 14

 Mining Association of British Columbia

-Andrea Ross, Manager, Indigenous and Regulatory Affairs,
+Andrea Ross, Manager, Social, Environmental and Regulatory Affairs,

 Galore Creek Mining Corporation